johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 recommended.
 A dedicated GPU is recommended but integrated graphics adapters will most likely work too, just you might need to lower the CRT shader quality (see the [customising your setup](customising-your-setup.md) section for details).

+## On copyright and ethics

+All games in this collection have been out of commercial circulation for at least three decades.
+If it wasn't for the exemplary efforts of the [Software Preservation Society (SPS)](https://www.softpres.org/) (formerly known as the **Classic Amiga Preservation Society (CAPS)**) and the larger Amiga community, all those original floppy disks would be unreadable by now and 99% of these games would be lost forever.

+The goal of this collection is *not* to advocate piracy or to strip creators of their livelihood, but to make these games not available via any commercial channels accessible and playable for old school Amiga fans and the next generation of gamers alike.

+For this reason, the collection will *never* include any recent Amiga games that are still sold commercially.
+This is to respect their creators and is non-negotiable.

+The collection is supposed to be shared freely; selling it for profit is considered extremely bad taste and is in no way endorsed by the creators of RML Amiga. **Don't do this!**

+All games in the collection are copyright of their respective owners.